-This section in the heart of Via Francigena, combines well-known villages including Siena and San Gimignano, with charming hamlets including San Miniato, and allows you to discover the very best of the Tuscan Francigena in a single week.
+On this section of the Camino trail to Rome, combine well-known villages including Siena and San Gimignano, with charming hamlets such as San Miniato, to discover the very best of the Tuscan Via Francigena in a single week.
 Starting in San Miniato, one of the hidden pearls of the Via Francigena, this itinerary takes you through a region of extraordinary beauty.
 From the thousand year old Pieve di Chianni, to the crenellated towers of Monteriggioni, to finally reach the spectacular Siena, this walk will continue to amaze you.
-Enjoy wonderful views as you walk and discover fortified hamlets where time seems to have stopped.
-The landscape is not the only highlight, savour the local cuisine including the precious white truffle of San Miniato, the pici of Siena and the saffron of San Gimignano, and stay in comfortable, family-run accommodation.
+With achievable daily distances ranging from 12 to 24 km (7.5 to 15mi), enjoy wonderful views as you walk and discover fortified hamlets where time seems to have stopped.
+The landscape is not the only highlight.
+At meal times, savour the local cuisine including the precious white truffle of San Miniato, the pici of Siena and the saffron of San Gimignano, while at night stay in quality, handpicked hotels and agriturismi, the perfect blend of comfort on an active Italian holiday.

 Today you will make your own way to San Miniato Alto.
 Set between Pisa and Florence is the medieval town of San Miniato, a splendid jewel of the Via Francigena.
 Sitting on the top of three hills, San Miniato dominates the Arno Valley.
 Once you have checked into your hotel be sure to stroll the old town streets and visits the Episcopal Seminary, the Duomo and the church of San Domenico.
 San Miniato is famous for its white truffles and we recommend sampling these tasty delights for dinner tonight.